openeuler-mirror/HeteroFusedKernels/common/README.md

 # HeteroFusedKernels Common

-We provide common utils for HeteroFusedKernels repo in this module.
+This module provides common utils for HeteroFusedKernels repo.
 Such utils include the management of device-accessible host memory and the related device communication management.

+> Note: the pcie_through module of this repo relies on the common module.
+Please make sure you install this module before installing pcie_through.

 ## Install